-Abstract Automatic medical image diagnosis tools are vulnerable to modern model fooling technologies.
+Abstract.
+Automatic medical image diagnosis tools are vulnerable to modern model fooling technologies.
 Because medical imaging is a way of determining the health status of a person, the threats could have grave consequences.
-These threats are not only dangerous to the individual but also threaten the patients' trust in modern diagnosis methods and in the healthcare sector as a whole.
-As recent diagnosis tools are based on artificial intelligence and machine learning, they can be exploited using attack technologies such as image perturbations, adversarial patches, adversarial images, one-pixel attacks, and training process tampering.
-These methods take advantage of the non-robust nature of many machine learning the probability of cancerous cell growth in tissue samples.
+These threats are not only dangerous to the individual but also threaten the trust in modern diagnosis methods and in the healthcare sector as a whole.
+As newer diagnosis tools are based on artificial intelligence and machine learning, they can be exploited using attack technologies such as image perturbations, adversarial patches, adversarial images, one-pixel attacks, and training process tampering.
+These methods take advantage of the non-robust nature of many machine learning models created to solve medical imaging classification problems, such as determining the probability of cancerous cell growth in tissue samples.
 In this study, we review the current state of these attacks and discuss their effect on medical imaging.
-By comparing the known attack methods and their use against medical imaging, we conclude with an evaluation of their potential use against medical imaging.
+By comparing the known attack methods and their use against medical imaging, we conclude with an evaluation of their possible use against medical imaging.